gautham-hub001/Spring-Boot-Practice/Readme.md

+mvn install is the option that is most often used.
+It will only create a jar file. mvn package is seldom used, only if you're debugging some issue with the maven build process.
+It will create a jar file and install the jar (and class etc.) files in the proper places if other code depends on those jars. mvn clean install: deletes the target directory and recreates all jars in that location.

+Dependencies will be stored at ~/.m2/repository.
+So, if you want to remove any unnecessary cache: rm -rf ~/.m2/repository

 You don't need external servers for Spring boot.
 You have embedded tomcat.
 You don't need to install tomcat seperately, you candirectly run the project.

+# Error points

+1. Was getting tomcat jasper errors if spring 3.x is used.
+So, use spring 2.x
+2. Getting error if commenting and uncommenting lines in application.properties.
+Had to remove everything and type word-by-word to get dropdowns and used them and hten it worked.
+So, be careful when commenting and uncommenting code.

 ## @Component